useblocks/sphinx-needs-enterprise/docs/contribute.rst

 * ``sphinx``: testing sphinx.

 Only tests marked with `ci_test`` get executed during CI runs.
 For local tests use ``make test-local``, this invokes ``poetry run pytest -v tests -m local``.
-Please be aware that local test can sometimes require locally running docker containers.
+Please be aware that local tests can sometimes require locally running docker containers.
 Local tests requiring external resources can be disabled by running ``make test-no-ext``

 So if you register a new marker, please update also the related Makefile command.